 Gerton is very much a car-oriented town.
 This is because the population of Gerton isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-As is often the case in a small town, Gerton doesn't have a public transportation system that people use for their commute.
+Gerton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Gerton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gerton residents report their race to be White.
-Important ancestries of people in Gerton include Irish, Italian, German, Norwegian, and Scottish.
+Important ancestries of people in Gerton include Irish, Norwegian, Italian, German, and Dutch.

 The most common language spoken in Gerton is English.
 Other important languages spoken here include German/Yiddish and African languages.